eljost/sympleints/README.md

 I did not yet test, if Python 3.11 yields any performance benefits.

-C code generation is currently broken, but the Fortran-code works.

 Right now, code for all possible combinations of angular moment is generated even though one combination for each pair/triple of angular momenta would be enough.
 Having an (sp)-overlap integral should be enough to also evaluate an (ps)-overlap integral.